nishatmeghna/nishatmeghna.github.io/_pages/ua.md

 <div class="rowl1">
   <img src="{{ site.url }}{{ site.baseurl }}/images/ua/firefighters.jpg" class="img-responsive" style="float: left; border-radius: 5px; width: 280px;" />
   <h4>Why help 🇺🇦</h4>
-  I was in Ukraine on the day of invasion.
-On the 24th, I managed to evacuate my mother to Poland.
-But, my grandmother is very close to the line of contact now.
-She was a rocket engineer working on the Soviet Concorde, Tu-144.
-And her father, my grand-grand father lost his arm defending russians against hitler.
+  My name is Pavlo.
+I am a Dutch and Ukrainian citizen, living between Eindhoven in the Netherlands and Chernihiv in Ukraine.
+I was in Ukraine on the 24th of February when the Russian army invaded Ukraine.
+I was able to take my mother to Poland on that sad day.
+But my 76 years old grandmother could not leave and is threatened by the Russian aggressors now who claim that the Ukrainian population needs to be “denazified”, no matter the cost.
+My grandmother and I are native Russian speakers.
+Together with many Russians she was a rocket engineer working on the Soviet Concorde Tu-144.
+Her father lost his arm in World War II defending Russians.
 She raised me and I love her very much.
-And now she is not so well and living (surviving) in the basement.
+And now she is not well, scared, and surviving in a cold basement fearing for her life.
 This war is very personal to me.
-I am crying inside and outside, as I am here and my friends are fighting and dying on the streets of my town.
+I am crying as I am writing these words in Poland while my friends are fighting and dying on the very streets of Chernihiv where we played as children.
+This story of my family is unfortunately only one of the many ones unfolding right now in Ukraine and beyond its border.

-  Together with my friends we are raising money to give direct support to civilians who are now risking their lives to protect not on Ukraine, but all freedom of the whole civilised world.
-It all started with us searching for components of bulletproof vests that are assembled by volunteers in Kharkiv.
+  Together with my friends in Poland, and Ukraine I raise money and buy supplies to give direct support to civilians who are now risking their lives to protect the liberty in Ukraine.
+It all started with us searching for components of bulletproof vests for medics and local defenders assembled by our volunteers in Kharkiv.
+But now with your generous support we go beyond that aim.
+Now we send other much needed supplies to the medics and rescuers in the zone of aggression.

-  We have already provided firefighters of Kharkiv with such essential equipment as gloves and cloths.
-And after hours of searching, I finally found a pair of size 49 army boots for a brave volunteer, who is now protecting my beautiful, yet half-destroyed, town of Chernihiv.
+  Now, our initiative is working to respond to the urgent needs of our civilian defenders and state emergency units such as firefighters and medics.
+The first week of March, there were 40 fires in Kharkiv alone.
+The state emergency service units are rescuing people with their bare hands without having even basic equipment, such as gloves and protective boots.
+In response to this, we have already bought and successfully delivered 220 protective gloves, 50 pairs of protective boots, 30 powerbanks (to counteract power outages), 10 electric heaters, tents, sleeping bags, hoses, a reverse osmosis system, a motor pump, and other supplies to support the emergency service units in Kharkiv, Chernihiv, and Kyiv.
+We also supported our local defenders with surveillance equipment such as binoculars, flashlights, drones, and night vision goggles. <strong>And now we aim to buy 60 tourniquets for our emergency responders.</strong>
   <ul style="overflow: hidden">
   </ul>
 </div>